wangkuiyi/circular_dep/README.md

 ============================================================================== 2 passed in 0.01s ==============================================================================
 ```

-It is out of the scope of this project to explain the terrible consequences of circular dependencis.
+It is beyond the scope of this project to explain the consequences of circular dependencies.